Renounce British Citizenship: 2026 Guide

 SECTION GUIDE

 The right to renounce British citizenship is conferred by section 12 of the British Nationality Act 1981, which allows any British citizen to make a Declaration of Renunciation if they already hold another nationality or will acquire one upon renunciation.
-The legal safeguard built into this provision is to prevent statelessness—the Home Office will not register a renunciation if the applicant would otherwise be left without any nationality.
+The safeguard is simple: the Home Office will not register a renunciation if it would leave you stateless.

 To qualify, an applicant must meet the following core requirements:

-• Lawful residence considerations: Residence in the UK is not a condition for renunciation, but those living abroad must ensure their foreign nationality is valid and recognised under the laws of the state concerned.
+c.
+Lawful residence considerations: Residence in the UK is not a condition for renunciation, but those living abroad should confirm that their other nationality is valid under the laws of the state concerned.

 Under Home Office Nationality Policy (Volume 1, Chapter 18), the decision to renounce is entirely voluntary.
 No government department can compel a person to give up British citizenship, even if they have naturalised elsewhere or are subject to another country’s nationality laws requiring exclusive allegiance.